Quanto deve durare un materasso? I segnali che ti dicono quando cambiarlo - JoyShop Materassi

 You wake up with aches that disappear during the day

 This is the most important and most often ignored sign.
-If you wake up in the morning with back pain, a stiff neck, or joint pain that subsides within an hour of movement, the problem is almost certainly not muscular or pathological: it's the mattress.
-A worn mattress does not properly support the spine during the night, causing muscle tension and joint pressure that manifest upon waking.
+If you have back pain, a stiff neck, or joint pain in the morning that subsides within an hour of movement, the problem is almost certainly not muscular or pathological: it's the mattress.
+A worn-out mattress doesn't properly support the spine at night, causing muscle tension and joint pressure that manifest upon waking.

-You sleep better in hotels or at other people's homes
+You sleep better in hotels or at others' homes

 This is one of the most reliable tests.
-If you notice that after a night in a hotel or at a friend's house you wake up refreshed and without pain, while the situation at home is different, your mattress is almost certainly the cause.
+If you find that after a night in a hotel or at a friend's house you wake up rested and pain-free, while the situation is different at home, your mattress is almost certainly the cause.
 The body doesn't lie: if it feels good on another bed, it already knows what it's missing.

 You see or feel visible indentations

-Place your hands on the mattress and slide your palms across the surface.
-Do you feel areas that sag more than others?
+Place your hands on the mattress and run your palms over the surface.
+Do you feel areas that sink more than others?
 Deep indentations of even 2-3 cm in the areas where you usually sleep are a clear sign that the mattress has lost its uniform support.
 An indentation greater than 3 cm is technically considered a mattress that needs replacement.

 You often wake up during the night for no apparent reason